 Cannabis stems contain virtually no cannabinoids such as THC, CBD, or CBG.
 Therefore, you can't get high if you decide to smoke them.

 However, saying that weed stems don't contain any cannabinoids isn't true.
-Lab results have shown that a typical cannabis stem could contain anywhere from 0.1% to 0.5% potential THC.
+Lab results have shown that a typical cannabis stem could contain anywhere from 0.1% to 0.5% potential THC.1

-So while there isn’t nearly enough THC in cannabis stems to be worth smoking, that doesn't mean they're useless or should be thrown away.
+So, while there isn’t nearly enough THC in cannabis stems to be worth smoking, that doesn't mean they're completely useless and should be thrown away.

 Can You Smoke Weed Stems?